Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

-A useful step is to recall classical technics concerning the Poincar\'e residue theorem.
-This $\Ss$-module is in some sense reminiscent of Getzler's gravity operad, see~\cite{Get}.
-The gravity operad $Grav((n))=sH_{*}(\mathcal{M}_{0,n})$ has a mixed Hodge structure.
-It lies in the category of mixed Hodge complexes, which is a symmetric monoidal category with colimits, and the monoidal structure is given by the graded tensor product.
-Every object $Grav((n))=sH_{*}(\mathcal{M}_{0,n})$ in this category, carries a unique mixed Hodge structure, compatible with the Poincar\'e residue map.
-The reason mixed Hodge structures enter the game follows from the proposition 8.2.2 of Deligne in~\cite{De}.
-This proposition states that for any integer $k$, the $k^{th}$ cohomology group of a given complex algebraic variety is endowed with a functorial mixed Hodge structure.
+$Grav$ lies in the symmetric monoidal category of mixed Hodge complexes.
+The monoidal structure is given by the graded tensor product.
+Every object $Grav(n)=sH_{*}(\mathcal{M}_{0,n})$ in this category, carries a unique mixed Hodge structure, compatible with the Poincar\'e residue map.